 Custom lettered and printed invitations for a special couple and their intimate garden party wedding.

 Custom designed and constructed photo background based off Paper Moon style vintage photograph tradition.
 Three-part (for assembly) painted plywood moon piece and separate bench; final piece measures approximately 6' wide by 7' tall, including bench height.

 Special thanks to Jessica Nickel and the family for assistance with design and structural considerations and construction.

-Lia Hood Jewellery is a locally based designer and jeweller whose pieces are handcrafted with natural stones and metals that are bold and industrial but with a vintage and art deco feel.
-Seeking to bring elements of her work into the branding, the organic logotype was created with a ruling pen, and grounded with stone textures, and an earthy colour scheme.
+Lia Hood Jewellery creates pieces that are handcrafted with natural stones and metals that are bold and industrial but with a vintage and art deco feel.
+Seeking to bring elements of her work into the branding, the organic logotype was created with a ruling pen, grounded with stone textures, and an earthy colour scheme.